eForms Logo

 Virginia Custody (Parenting) Plan

-A Virginia custody agreement is a legal document that maps out how two parents will co-parent their child upon the dissolution of their union.
-Courts in Virginia prioritize the best interest of the child in determining how much time with and authority each parent will have over the child.
-Judges seek to ensure that both parents will have frequent and continuing contact with their child, if appropriate.
+A Virginia custody agreement is a legal document that states how two parents will co-parent their child upon the dissolution of their union.
+Courts in Virginia prioritize the best interest of the child in determining how much time and authority each parent will have over the child.

 How to File for Custody in Virginia